DeadlyK1tten/arena_log_parser/README.md

 An initial version based on singleton decks was built, but the singleton requirement is being dropped (as per the suggestion by Sirius).

+# Custom Tests

+The file "custom_tests.py" (found under parsercode) explains how to add your own tests.
+The "30 land test" is implemented in there.
+If you want to do an exact analogue to that test, how to do so is explained.

+You might need to know a bit more about Python if you to change the test logic.
+However, doing so should be easier, since you just need to worry about the logic of the actual test analysis, and everything else is handled for you.